GRIFFINCollaboration/griffin-dashboard/static/xTags/clock/README.md

     - `data` JSON object corresponding exactly to the ODB directory `/Equipment/GRIF-Clk<index>`

 When this custom event is received, `<widget-clockControl>` updates itself, including reconfiguring its display to suit the configuration of the new clock, via its member function `this.updateForm`.

+###Encoding
+A couple of parameters available from the clocks have less-than-obvious encoding:
+ - 'ClockEnB' controls the power state of the 6 eSATA outputs.
+   - 0xF == on, 0x0 == off.
+   - packing is channel 0 in the first 4 bits, channel i in bits 4i ..
+4i+3
+ - `ch<i>_high` and `ch<i>_low` TBD

+###Member Functions

+####`this.updateForm(payload)`
+Responsible for updating the widget with information from a clock described by `payload`, which is the object described as the event detail of the `postClockChan` custom event.
+This process includes populating the fields with infomration, but also manipulating which fields are present when switching between master and slave displays.
+See 'Encoding' above for explanation of some of the more obscure logic.

+####`this.changeMasterRef()`
+Handles toggling the master reference clock with a direct XHR to the ODB.

+####`this.changeView()`
+Handles navigating through the different sidebar views, called as onchange callback to sidebar's navigation radio.

+####`this.humanReadableClock(i, v)`
+Parses encoded value `v` pulled from the ODB on clock `i` into a human readable string when possible, and returns that string.

+####`this.determineFrequency()`
+Parses value of master output frequeny slider into a value for `ch<i>_high` and `ch<i>_low` (see Encoding above) into values for frequencies output by the 8 output channels, and updates local labels and ODB.